 Nuku’alofa’s nearest airport is Fua’amotu International Airport, approximately 30 minutes away.
 Direct flights to Fua’amotu Airport are available from New Zealand, Australia and Fiji.
-Learn more in Which Airlines Fly Straight to Tonga?
+Learn more about Which Airlines Fly Straight to Tonga?

 Nuku’alofa by Cruise

-Luxury Activities in Nuku’alofa
+Luxury Tours and Activities in Nuku’alofa

-Between July and October, join one of the boat excursions to the calm waters surrounding Tongatapu for a whale swimming experience.
-Tonga is one of the very limited places in the world where you can swim with majestic Humpback Whales.
-Whale swimming experiences often include snorkelling with whale mothers and their calves, as well as playful juveniles.
-After your swim (or before depending on whether you have been lucky enough to find whales to swim with), you’ll get to enjoy an included lunch on a deserted island surrounded by stunning coral.
+Between July and October, join one of the boat excursions to the warm waters surrounding Tongatapu for a unique whale swimming experience.
+Tonga is one of the very few places in the world where you can swim with majestic humpback whales as they migrate from the waters of Antarctica to mate and calve.
+Snorkel with whale mothers and their calves, as well as playful juveniles before enjoying an included lunch on a deserted island surrounded by stunning coral.

 Luxury Dining in Nuku’alofa

-Top Restaurants in Nuku’alofa
+Fine Dining in Nuku’alofa

 Although fine dining is not quite a thing in Nuku’alofa, there are certainly some upmarket eateries that rarely fail to impress.
 One of our top recommendations for dining is the Waterfront Restaurant & Lodge (Vuna Road).
 A Tongan flair is present right across the restaurant, from its decor of carved pillars to its menu of seafood prepared in many ways.
 They also serve succulent steaks, homemade pasta and more.
 Leave room for dessert, whether it’s for the Tongan-style cassava tart or tropical cheesecake.